johnshaw1000/BDD-Parallel/README.md

 There is a problem with SpecFlow.
 Though it does run in parallel, there appear to be some thread safety issues around context storage between steps.

 [Issue 448]( https://github.com/techtalk/SpecFlow/issues/448) is open for this on the TechTalk SpecFlow site.

+## Running

+### BackgroundTask

+This is a very simple RESTful web service that responds after a given duration (milliseconds).
+This needs to be running in VisualStudio or published to IIS.
+In theory is could be published to an Azure web role - I haven't tried.

+### BackgroundTaskTests

+These are SpecFlow features and scenarios to demonstrate running features in parallel.

+They don't do much, not much at all.
+But you will see three tests running at the same time - one for each feature file.